 Dr Teresa Wozniak was an APPRISE Research Fellow and a Research Fellow at the Menzies School of Health Research.
-She is currently a Principal Research Scientist at CSIRO.
+She is a Principal Research Scientist, Scientific Lead at CSIRO (updated May 2023).

 Her research interests are in surveillance systems to inform infection prevention and control efforts and support the development of local and national treatment guidelines in northern Australia.